 Iran was the residence of one of the (greatest civilizations) this world has ever seen!

+The Persian Empire consisted of a group of imperial dynasties that each took turns ruling Persia.
+Cyrus the great began this chain and started the first dynasty.
 This was caused by the overthrow of Media, Lydia, and Babylonia.
 Ancient Persia used to be dedicated to Zoroastrianism, but shortly after the 7th century, the Persian Empire’s religion was changed to Islam.

-Near the 5th century, Iran had become the world’s largest empire, and had exceeded the size of their Assyrian precursors.
+Near the 5th century, Iran had become the world’s largest empire, and had exceeded the size of their Assyrian precursors!

 Not only did Iran conquer country after country to a wide span, but also was able to endure invasions from the Greeks, Mongols and Arabs.